fluidattacks/makes/README.md

 Required environment variables:

 - `CACHIX_AUTH_TOKEN`: API token of the [Cachix][CACHIX] cache.
+    - For Public caches:
       If not set the cache will only be read, but not written to.
+    - For private caches:
+      If not set the cache won't be read, nor written to.

 ## Formatters